Present Moment builds digital wellbeing through participatory, relational engagement.

 PME founder G. Byrum developed and directed the Just Tech Program, a holistic support model to nurture nontraditional technologists, researchers, journalists, and artists creating radically hopeful tech futures.

-PME founder G. Byrum co-founded and directed Community Tech NY, a nonprofit building resilience and self-determination in 10+ communities recovering from floods, outages, isolation, and long-term economic and environmental stresses.
-CTNY supports development of community-owned information ecosystems by training and supporting local Digital Stewards.
+PME founder G. Byrum co-founded and directed Community Tech NY, a nonprofit building resilience, self-determination, and a shared voice for communities recovering from floods, outages, isolation, and long-term economic and environmental stresses.

 PME founder G. Byrum founded and directed Resilient Communities, a New America program dedicated to communication technologies for disaster response and resilience.
-We worked in 5 NYC neighborhoods training local residents to build and govern resilient local emergency networks.
+We build resilient mesh networks with residents of 5 NYC neighborhoods facing risks from climate change.

 PME founder G. Byrum developed and directed the Just Tech Program, a holistic support model to nurture nontraditional technologists, researchers, journalists, and artists creating radically hopeful tech futures.